Exploring Ancient Cliff Dwellings at Mesa Verde National Park in Colorado

 Morefield Campground in Mesa Verde

-Amenities: There are flush toilets (seasonal), firepits with grill, and picnic tables.
+Amenities: There are seasonal flush toilets and showers, firepits with grill, and picnic tables.
 Potable water seasonally.
 There is a RV dump station and a camp store for convenience, see details below.

 Cost: $38 for dry hookups and $51 for full hookups.
 Discount for Senior/Access passes.
-There are 267 sites with only 15 being full hookup.
-Reservations can be made HERE and are recommended for full hookup sites.
-The dry campsites are rarely full.
+Campground reservations can be made online and are recommended for full hookup sites.
+The dry campsites are rarely full and do not require advanced reservations.
+You can make reservations the day of at the Morefield Campground Store during opening hours.
+If you come after hours, you can find a camp spot and register in the morning.

 Nothing better than sitting by the fire at night while gazing at the stars.
 Don’t forget your roasting sticks to cook hotdogs or marshmallows for s'mores.
-You might also need this all natural bug spray and I recommend this US based company.
+You might also need this all-natural bug spray that is made in the USA.

 crackle of the campfire at Mesa Verde National Park